brendoncaulkins/Microtope/README.md

 - First try the validate
 - Run the container without the -d flag, or see `docker logs {your failed container}`
+- Make sure to follow the instructions given in "grantPrivileges.sql" so you dont have issues with any access